moby/moby/docs/reference/api/docker_remote_api_v1.21.md

 -   **memswap** - Total memory (memory + swap), `-1` to disable swap.
 -   **cpushares** - CPU shares (relative weight).
 -   **cpusetcpus** - CPUs in which to allow execution (e.g., `0-3`, `0,1`).
+-   **cpuperiod** - The length of a CPU period in microseconds.
+-   **cpuquota** - Microseconds of CPU time that the container can get in a CPU period.
 -   **buildargs** – JSON map of string pairs for build-time variables.
 Users pass these values at build-time.
 Docker uses the `buildargs` as the environment context for command(s) run via the Dockerfile's `RUN` instruction or for